Noisey96/chess/README.md

 # Chess

-This project constructs a single page application where a user can play against a computer in chess.
+This project constructs a webpage where a user can play against a computer in chess.
 Before the game, the user can select a difficulty and a color to play as.
 After starting the game, the user can click and drag their pieces, undo and redo their moves, restart the game, and start a new game.
 Lastly, when the game has ended, the game is returned in the PGN format.
 You can load your PGN in [this website](https://www.chess.com/analysis) to analyze your game.

 Furthermore, the computer's three difficulties are three different chess engines.
 As of 12/26, the three chess engines are as follows: makeRandomMove, preferRandomCapture, and lazyMiniMax.
 The makeRandomMove engine makes a random move, while the preferRandomCapture engine makes a random capture or a random move (depending on whether there is a capture to be made or not).
 Lastly, the lazyMiniMax engine is essentially a preferBestCapture engine.
 However, the lazyMiniMax engine is designed similar to a miniMax engine where the computer looks only at its current move to maximize its position.